6 Essential Signs that Make a Secure Relationship

 We can't change what we experienced in childhood.

-We can, however, change our relationship schema-- how we view romantic relationships-- our perception of how relationships should actually look and feel like.
+We can, however, change our relationship schema-- how we view romantic relationships-- our perception of how relationships should actually look and feel.
 You don't have to read tons of literature to make this change.

 You don't even have to have a secure attachment style either.
-It's all about gaining a new understanding of what secure love is, then retaining it.
+Awareness is key to gaining a new understanding of what relationships should look and feel.

 One helpful way to gain a new understanding of secure relationships to change old insecure schema is by utilizing the S.E.C.U.R.E. acronym.

-As you will see below-- S.E.C.U.R.E. outlines six crucial overlapping qualities that make up a healthy, secure based relationship.
+As you will see below-- S.E.C.U.R.E. outlines six crucial overlapping qualities that make up a secure relationship.

 Safety: